-Creating a one size fits all strap is a major challenge, but was an important criterion for us in designing Slide.
+Creating a one size fits all strap is a major challenge, but was an important criterion for us in designing Slide and Slide Lite.
 The best thing about designing something that’s one size fits all is the fact that consumers don’t have to make a choice when deciding which one to buy.
-We sell a lot of gear via the Internet, where size choices are extra-difficult to make.
+We sell a lot of gear via the ol' Interwebs, where size choices are extra-difficult to make.

 2. UPPER-BACK TO LOW-TORSO CARRYING HEIGHTS

 Slide is designed to carry a camera in a nearly endless array of options, from tightly against your back and high up (for moving around) to low on the torso at extended arm length (so you can grab your camera and shoot).
 Slide is not intended to carry your camera at or below the hip - this was deprioritized due to a combination of customer feedback and our own thoughts on what are safe, comfortable ways to carry a camera.